How to podcast — A complete guide to starting and growing a podcast

 What you need to make a podcast

-Some people said you could just start with your smartphone and a really good sound editor.
+Some people have said you could just start with your smartphone and a really good sound editor.
 Others said you need a boom mic, editing software, a soundproof recording studio and a bunch of other equipment.

 At the risk of ticking off the masses on this disputed topic, I’m going to try to be as unbiased as possible and give you a few different options for how to do a podcast.